Best Travel Insurance for Seniors: Top-Rated Companies & Plans

 Full waiver

-Secondary medical coverage pays after your other insurance, but since Medicare provides no coverage outside the U.S., secondary travel insurance becomes the primary payer for international medical expenses.
-Primary coverage can be beneficial for domestic travel where Medicare might apply, or if you want to avoid any potential coordination issues with Medicare supplement plans.
+Secondary medical coverage pays after other insurance, but Medicare provides no coverage outside the U.S., so secondary travel insurance becomes the primary payer for international medical expenses.
+Primary coverage works better domestically since Medicare covers treatment there, eliminating the need to coordinate claims across multiple insurers.

 Why Is Travel Insurance Important for Seniors?